pagebase/Python_Notes_By_Udemy/Python tutorial timeline/README.md

 14. Variable assignments (12 Jul 2025)
 15. Introduction to string (16 Jul 2025)
 16. Indexing and slicing with String (18 Jul 2025)
+17. String properties and methods (18 Jul 2025)